Last Updated on May 27, 2023 by Robert A. Foreman

 Key features of textured overgrips:

-- They feature grooves on the surface
+• They feature grooves on the surface

-- They are thicker
+• They are thicker

 When to Change Your Overgrip?

-Firm grips are the key secrets to better performance.
-Overgrips help to ensure firm grips on racquets.
-Players also need space for controlling the racquet.
-So, overgrips must balance the stickiness between the hands and racquets.
 However, overgrips lose their efficacy over time and require changes.
 How to understand when you need to change your overgrips?
-There are some factors that indicate changing times.
+Some factors indicate changing times.
 I have mentioned some of the most crucial factors that will help the readers to understand when they need to change their overgrips:

 Wear and tear: